- If your MacBook is stuck while updating, this can cause you a lot of worries, but we have the perfect guide for you.

 2. Disconnect external drives

 Several users reported this issue while using an external drive with their MacBook.
-If your MacBook is struck while updating, be sure to remove all external drives and then try the update process again.
+If your computer is stuck while updating, be sure to remove all external drives and then try the update process again.

 3. Access the Safe Mode